rooftop-media/quickshapes/README.md

-The User Guide is docs on how to use QuickShape as a JS module.
+<div id="user-guide">The User Guide is docs on how to use QuickShape as a JS module.</div>

 The User Guide's contents: